MLB Fan Cave: 2011 Season

 The MLB Fan Cave first opened at the beginning of the 2011 season with two cave dwellers, Mike O'Hara, a 37-year-old Yankee fan and Ryan Wagner, a 25-year-old Orioles fan, selected to live in the Fan Cave from a pool of 10,000 applicants.
 The application process included a video submission, writing samples, and interviews with MLB Network and MLB executives.

 2013 Season

-In 2013, nine more Cave Dwellers joined the MLB Fan Cave.
+In 2013, nine more cave dwellers joined the MLB Fan Cave.
 Also joining them in the Cave was a nine-armed octopus nicknamed, Nonopus.
-Throughout the season, a number of Major League Baseball players came to visit, including Josh Donaldson, José Bautista, David Ortiz, Andrew McCutchen and Cliff Lee, to name a few.
+Throughout the season, a number of MLB All-Stars visited, including Josh Donaldson, José Bautista, David Ortiz, Andrew McCutchen and Cliff Lee.
 The season ended with three finalists watching the Boston Red Sox win the World Series with Los Angeles Angels fan Danny Farris being named the winner of the season.

 Closing

 On February 9, 2015, it was reported that the Fan Cave would cease existence, and the building would be used for other promotional events.